-I started by browning a good quality Italian sausage with chopped onion.
-Then I added a modified version of my 30-minute marinara sauce.
-Mixed with cook pasta some mozzarella and topped with more mozzarella.
+This is a modified version of my chicken marinara sauce.
+Mixed with cooked pasta and some mozzarella, and topped with more mozzarella.
 Bake.
 Done.

-Preheat oven to 375 degrees.
-I don’t use convection for this.
-Also, get your pasta started right away and cook to al dente per the package instructions.
+Preheat oven to 375°.
+Start your pasta immediately and cook to al dente per the package instructions.

 Chop one medium onion.

-In a large pan, add one pound Italian sausage, and the chopped onion.
-Brown over medium-high heat.
-About 10 minutes and the last few minutes, add 2-3 cloves of minced or crushed garlic.
+In a large pan, add one pound of Italian sausage and the chopped onion—brown over medium-high heat.
+About 10 minutes, and in the last few minutes, add 2-3 cloves of minced or crushed garlic.